faranalytics/streams-logger/examples/log_to_a_file_and_the_console/README.md

 # *Log to a File and the Console*

-In this example you will use *Streams* in order to log "Hello, World!" to a file and the console using different instances of `Formatter`.
+In this example you will use *Streams* in order to log "Hello, World!" to a file and the console using different instances of a `Formatter`.
+Streams provides a rich selection of [contextual information](https://github.com/faranalytics/streams-logger/tree/main?tab=readme-ov-file#log-context-properties) to choose from.
+For this example you will log:

+- The name of the logger
+- The ISO time
+- The log level
+- The name of the function where the logging call took place
+- The line number
+- The column number
+- The log message
+- A newline

 ## Implementation